JavaFXpert/wikibrowser-service/README.md

   * Relationship between user and the nodes in the map, as well as an indication of main node and language
 * [] Enable user to associate external resources with Q items
 * [] Create utility that loads Neo4j from Wikidata dump
+* Create option that displays only those relationship types that were used in the latest traversal (or some other way of displaying a single type of relationship)
+* Associate image with each Q item
+  * Hovering over a graph node displays image for the Q item and a wikipedia title/snippet
 * Put level of detail in properties that enables traversing lists such as US Presidents
 * Show tabs for Wikibooks, Wikinews, Wikiquote, Wikisource, Wikivoyage, commons, and Wikiversity when present
 * Implement visjs library for directed graph functionality